Skip to main content

 Benefits of green tea

 The health benefits of green tea have been studied extensively.
-Most of the health benefits of green tea are due to the high levels of polyphenols in the leaves.
+Most green tea health benefits are due to the high levels of polyphenols in the leaves.
 Most green tea is roughly 30% polyphenolic compounds by weight.
+So keep reading and finally answer the question, “Is green tea good for you?”

 1. Green tea can help you lose weight